-Pursuant to loan agreements between Baidu Online and the nominee shareholders of Baidu Netcom, Baidu Online provided interest-free loans with an aggregate amount of RMB100.0 million (US\$16.5 million) to the nominee shareholders of Baidu Netcom solely for the latter to fund the capitalization of Baidu Netcom.
+Pursuant to loan agreements between Baidu Online and the nominee shareholders of Baidu Netcom, Baidu Online provided interest-free loans with an aggregate amount of RMB100.0 million (US\$16.1 million) to the nominee shareholders of Baidu Netcom solely for the latter to fund the capitalization of Baidu Netcom.
 The loans can be repaid only with the proceeds from sale of the nominee shareholders' equity interest in Baidu Netcom to Baidu Online or its designated person.
-The term of each loan agreement is ten years from the date of the agreement and can be extended with the written consent of both parties before expiration.
-With some of the loan agreements amended and renewed recently, the earliest will expire on February 9, 2016.
+The term of each loan is ten years from the date of the agreement and can be extended with the written consent of both parties before expiration.
+With some of the loan agreements amended and renewed, the earliest will expire on February 9, 2016.

-The loan agreements between Baidu Online and the nominee shareholders of Beijing Perusal and BaiduPay contain the same terms as those described above, except that the amount of loans extended to the nominee shareholders is RMB10.0 million (US\$1.7 million) and RMB9.0 million (US\$1.5 million), respectively.
-The term of the loan agreements will expire on January 15, 2022 and April 22, 2022, respectively, and can be extended with the written consent of both parties before expiration.
+The loan agreements between Baidu Online and the nominee shareholders of Beijing Perusal and BaiduPay contain the same terms as those described above, except that the amount of loans extended to the nominee shareholders is RMB1.0 billion (US\$164.4 million) and RMB31.5 million (US\$5.1 million), respectively.
+The term of the loans will expire on January 19, 2025 and September 15, 2024, respectively, and can be extended with the written consent of both parties before expiration.